 - Hoffman Organic Cactus & Succulent Soil Mix

 - Fiskars Softouch Micro-Tip Pruning Snip

-Senecio rowleyanus is best propagated by stem cuttings.
+Senecio rowleyanus is best propagated by stem cuttings from a mother plant.
 Not only is this method fast and easy, it makes use of pruned stems.
 Stem cuttings are also a way to fix leggy plants by propagating from the etiolated stems.
 We definitely prefer this process to growing from seed, which is possible but lengthy.

 The best time of year to propagate string of pearls plant is in the spring and summer.
-This is the growing season for most succulents and the time when they have the most energy.
+This is the growing season for most succulents and the time when the mother plant has the most energy.
 The stem cuttings you plant will have a lot of growing to do, so the timing is essential.